opengovsg/postmangovsg/README.md

 ngrok http 4000
 ```

-You will get a public URL that looks something like ` https://d564-101-78-115-134.ap.ngrok.io`.
+You will get a public URL that looks something like `https://d564-101-78-115-134.ap.ngrok.io`.
 Keep this as we will be using it for later sections.
+Depending on the route you are testing, you might need to serve HTML content, in which case you must sign up for a free ngrok account and install your authtoken.

 #### Email